Simple Ways to Save Water This Summer

 gallons quickly add up.
 In fact, the average American family of four uses around four hundred gallons of water a day, but could actually live off about three gallons!

-Conserve Your Water Use
+Conserve Your Water Use This Summer

 We’ve compiled a list of tips to help you and your family conserve water this season.
 By putting these tips to use you’ll be able to reduce your water bill, reduce pollution, and contribute to preventing drought in your community.